 PHP Version 7.1.10

 Btw: Thanks for keeping this up-to-date!

-#2 Updated by Markus Timtner 10 months ago
+#2 Updated by Markus Timtner about 2 years ago

 A solution to this problem might be found here:

 at the very top of your script, and

 (This will turn output buffering on and your headers will be created after the page is buffered.)